 Ancient China: How Do We Live?

-In the spring, an integrated English unit explores the works of poet Tu Fu from the Tang Dynasty and students write their own poems.
-Exploring Chinese art, students have worked with a guest artist and visited the China Institute in New York City.
-In December, the Seventh Grade students paint the Junior High windows with Chinese characters, to share their curriculum with the larger school community.
-Students explore the types of celebrations of the Lunar New Year.
-Students’ exploration of individual and society includes consideration of what it means to be an individual living within a community in modern American culture.
-Students consider this question through current events and also as they prepare for an Ethics Bowl, an event challenging students to engage with ethical questions facing our society.
+Students’ investigation of individual and society includes consideration of what it means to be an individual living within a community in modern American culture.
+Students consider this question through current events and also as they prepare for an Ethics Bowl in late February, an event challenging students from a variety of independent schools to engage with ethical questions facing our society.

 Throughout the year, students learn how to take notes from informational texts, how to ask questions of the text, and how to use specific evidence to support their ideas and opinions.
 Each student writes a research paper on a Chinese topic of his or her own choosing, practicing all of the skills previously learned and making decisions about format and content based on what they have discovered in other informational texts.
 The final product might include an index, glossary, and subheadings as well as captioned illustrations.